India's Serum Institute to make millions of potential coronavirus vaccine doses

 Serum envisages a price of 1,000 rupees per vaccine but governments would give it to people without charge, he said.

+Responding in a statement on Wednesday, Wellcome's Weller said: "We need a vaccine that will work for the world, and any advances must be available to all countries equally, without exception."

-He said Prime Minister Narendra Modi’s office was “very closely” involved in the vaccine production and the company is hoping the government will help foot the cost of making it.
+Poonawalla said that Indian Prime Minister Narendra Modi's office was "very closely" involved and that the company hopes the government will help cover the cost of making the experimental vaccine.

 Over roughly the next five months, Serum will spend some 300 million to 400 million rupees on making around 3-5 million doses per month, he said. "(The government) are very happy to share some risk and fund something with us, but we haven't really pencilled anything down yet," Poonawalla said.